This post covers a few ways to fix the SSL certificate error 1416F086 returned by sqlcmd on Linux when connecting to SQL Server.

 The relevant portion of the error message is:

-Unfortunately, the URL provided in the error message doesn’t really give a clear workaround for when sqlcmd throws this error, so I’ve figured a blog post about this might be helpful.
+Unfortunately, at the time of writing, the URL provided in the error message doesn’t really give a clear workaround for when sqlcmd throws this error, so I’ve figured a blog post about this might be helpful.

 The cause